Click on the links below to go to a particular section:

 Film (not originally posted on the web but watched online):

-MLA 8th edition is designed to be flexible, so depending on the nature of your project, you may choose to emphasize different core elements in different contexts.
+MLA citation style is designed to be flexible, so depending on the nature of your project, you may choose to emphasize different core elements in different contexts.
 For example, a paper about character development would benefit from a detailed citation entry for a film.
 That citation might include information about the director and/or performer(s) in the section, while the same film used for its informational content would not need to highlight these features.

 Title of Film.
 Other contributors (director, performers, if important to the context of your assignment), Publisher,